Stevens Tech Ducks: Baseball and softball

 Baseball at Stevens dates back to 1873, although the first recognized season was in 1906.
 Stevens has had two players drafted in Major League Baseball's First Year Player Draft.
 David Garcia was selected by the Minnesota Twins in 1973 and Charlie Ruegger was selected by the New York Yankees in 2018.

 Softball is Stevens' newest varsity sport.
 The team was established during the 2009–10 academic year.
+Stevens qualified for the NCAA Division III softball championship in both 2021 and 2022 by winning the MAC Freedom conference tournaments.

 Basketball

 Stevens men's basketball has won two NCAA Division III statistical championships, leading the country in field-goal percentage defense during the 2007–2008 season.
 Spencer Cook led the country in three-point field goal percentage in 2020.

 Cross-country and track & field

 Doctoral student Gina Dello Russo won the NCAA Division III title in the 400-meter dash at the 2021 Outdoor Track & Field National Championships in Greensboro, N.C.
 Dello Russo, a 2020 NCAA Woman of the Year Top 30 selection, was the first Stevens track & field champion since Amy Regan in 2017.
 Between cross country and indoor and outdoor track & field, Regan won six national championships for Stevens.
 She was the first cross-country runner in any NCAA division from New Jersey to win a national championship and later participated in the 2020 U.S. Olympic marathon team trials.
 Regan was also an NCAA Today Top 10 Award recipient.

 Alina Duran competed at the 2021 U.S. Olympic Trials in the hammer throw, reaching the final and finishing 12th in the country.

 Stevens has also won national championships in the high jump, with Gladys Njoku securing consecutive titles in 2015 and 2016.